Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Introduction

-We focus on the uplift modeling classification problem where the outcome variable is categorical, which covers many commonly seen use cases such as advertisement click through, new user conversion and existing user retention.
-However, the idea can be generalized to uplift modeling regression problems.
+To simplify the discussion, the rest of this paper assumes the outcome variable to be binary, covering most common use cases such as advertisement click-through, new user conversion, and existing user retention.
+All methods can be generalized to multi-class outcome scenarios.
+Some proposed methods (F filter, all embedded methods) can be generalized to regression problems for uplift modeling where the outcome variable is continuous.

 The structure of the paper is as follows.
-In Section \ref{background}, we review the key concepts of uplift modeling and describe why feature selection for uplift modeling is a unique challenge.
-In Section \ref{methodology}, we introduce a list of feature selection methods for uplift modeling.
-In Section \ref{examples}, we evaluate these methods with both synthetic and real-world data.
-Finally, in Section \ref{conclusion}, we summarize the findings and make recommendations for choosing and using the proper feature selection methods for uplift modeling applications.
+Section \ref{background} reviews the critical concepts of uplift modeling and describes why feature selection for uplift modeling is a unique challenge.
+Section \ref{methodology} introduces five filter methods and three embedded methods for uplift modeling.
+Section \ref{examples} evaluates these methods with benchmark methods on two data sets.
+Finally, Section \ref{conclusion} summarizes the findings and makes recommendations for choosing and using the proper feature selection methods for uplift modeling applications.